The Sierra Pacific Synod in Service around the World

 The ELCA Young Adults in Global Mission program invites ELCA young adults ages 21-29 into a transformative, year-long journey in international service.
 As they offer themselves in service, ELCA young adults are shaped by the witness of our global neighbors.
 They share in the journeys of companion churches and organizations in one of nine countries around the world.

-The Sierra Pacific Synod currently has 2 young adults serving YAGM Central Europe.
+The Sierra Pacific Synod currently has 1 young adult serving YAGM Cambodia.

 Companion synod relationships of the ELCA connect Lutheran churches throughout the world with ELCA synods and congregations.
 These relationships are concrete expressions of the communion and fellowship with the more than 140 Lutheran member churches of The Lutheran World Federation.
 Each of the 65 synods has at least one international church companion and many have additional relationships, resulting in more than 120 companion synod relationships.